ericjaystevens/pyusernotify/README.md

 ~~~~
 from: admin@example.com
-subject: Password Will Expire soon for $username
+subject: Password Will Expire soon!

 sir or madam,